 Utah Repeals 1973 Law That Criminalized Sex Outside Of Marriage

-Until this week, sex between unmarried people in Utah was technically illegal, a vestige from earlier times.
+Until this week, sex between unmarried people in Utah was technically illegal, a vestige of earlier times.

-That changed Wednesday, after Gov. Gary Herbert signed a bill that decriminalizes sex outside of marriage in the state.
-The bill was one of 119 he signed that day, spokesperson Anna Lehnardt tells NPR.
+That changed Wednesday, when Gov. Gary Herbert signed a bill that decriminalizes sex outside of marriage in the state, spokesperson Anna Lehnardt tells NPR.

 Utah's 1973 fornication law designated sex outside of marriage as a class B misdemeanor.
 The act carried a possible penalty of up to six months in jail or a maximum fine of $1000.